 Dulux Weathershield Masonry Paint Review

-Updated May 18, 2023 | Posted Apr 29, 2020 | Paints, Product Review | 3 comments
+Updated Feb 25, 2026 | Posted Apr 29, 2020 | Paints | 3 comments

 Dulux Trade is a brand leader in paints.
-Notice I use the word “trade”, if you don’t already know, Dulux, like all other brands have two separate ranges of masonry paints.
-One designed for retail, the other trade.
+Notice I use the word “trade”, if you don’t already know, Dulux, like all other brands have two separate ranges of masonry paints – one designed for retail, the other trade.
 Dulux Trade Weathershield may be a little bit more expensive, but it is far superior in quality and performance, including longevity.
-If It Doesn’t say “trade” on the tin, leave it alone.
+If it doesn’t say “trade” on the tin, leave it alone.

-Dulux Trade Weathershield Smooth Masonry
+Dulux Trade Weathershield Smooth Masonry Paint Review

 Dulux Weathershield smooth masonry paint is probably the most popular choice with professional decorators.
 The opacity of this paint is absolutely second to none!
 In fact, even when you’re changing colour, one coat almost does it.
 Dulux Trade smooth masonry is one of the only water-based masonry paints that will easily cover bare pebble dash in two coats, even after heavily diluting the first coat.

-The Re-coat time of this product is 2 – 4 hours, but it completely depends on conditions.
-This smooth masonry paint has a party trick too, even in poor conditions it is shower proof within 30 minutes.
+The recoat time of this product is 2–4 hours, but it completely depends on conditions.
+This smooth masonry paint has a party trick too — even in poor conditions, it is shower-proof within 30 minutes.
 It’s like a little safety net when you’re trying to work in dodgy weather.

 Advertisement